mlverse/torch/content/start/guess_the_correlation/index.markdown

   )
 ```

-As we're at it, let's do analogously for the validation and test sets.
+As we're at it, let's do the same for the validation and test sets.
 We don't need to download again, as we're building on the same underlying data.
 We just pick different observations.

 ```r